Results benchmarking study digitization of operations of Italian companies

 Basic success is founded on a solid plan for all the factors at play.

-The Benchmarking Study "What’s Next in Operations?’, designed and launched by our Knowledge Office to measure the maturity level of Italian companies regarding Digital Transformation, Sustainability, and Operational Excellence, captured the state of the art and best practices in Operations, with a focus on human resources as well.
+The benchmarking study "What’s Next in Operations?", designed and launched by our Knowledge Office to measure the maturity level of Italian companies with regard to Digital Transformation, Sustainability, and Operational Excellence, captured the current state of the art and key best practices in Operations, with a focus on human resources as well.

-The research involved top managers from over 100 companies, 85% of which were % companies with over 100 employees operating in 22 different sectors, ranging from plant engineering to metalworking, from consumer goods to automotive, from life sciences to electronics and packaging.
+The study involved top managers from over 100 companies, 85% of which were % companies with more than 100 employees operating in 22 different sectors, ranging from plant engineering to metalworking, from consumer goods to automotive, and from life sciences to electronics and packaging.

 The questions focused on three key areas: